cnet-sudo/MainMenu/README.md

 cmake --build build --config Debug

-PMainMenu to assign as a startup project
+PMainMenu to assign as a startup project VS